 5.1 Laser welding of carbon steel and common alloy steel

-Like other welding processes, sulfur and phosphorus are the sensitive factors for welding cracks.
+Similar to other welding techniques, sulfur and phosphorus are the key factors that can cause welding cracks.

-Medium and high carbon steels and common alloy steels can be well laser welded, but preheating and post welding treatment are needed to eliminate stress and avoid crack formation.
+Medium and high carbon steels, as well as common alloy steels, can be effectively laser welded, but preheating and post-welding treatment are required to eliminate stress and prevent the formation of cracks.

 5.2 Laser welding of stainless steel

-In general, laser welding of stainless steel is easier to obtain high quality joint than conventional welding.
+In general, laser welding of stainless steel is easier to achieve high-quality joints than conventional welding.
 This is because the small heat-affected zone of high welding speed makes sensitization less of an issue.

-Compared with carbon steel, stainless steel with low thermal conductivity is easier to obtain deep penetration narrow weld.
+Compared to carbon steel, stainless steel, with its lower thermal conductivity, allows for easier attainment of deep penetration and narrow welds.

 5.3 Laser welding between different metals

-It has been proved that the following metals can be welded successfully: stainless steel ~ low carbon steel, 416 stainless steel ~ 310 stainless steel, 347 stainless steel ~ hastally nickel alloy, nickel electrode ~ cold forged steel, bimetallic strip with different nickel content.
+It has been proven that the following metals can be successfully welded: stainless steel and low carbon steel, 416 stainless steel and 310 stainless steel, 347 stainless steel and hastelloy nickel alloy, nickel electrode and cold-forged steel, and bimetallic strips with different nickel content.